top of page

 This Lent we are encouraged to put down deep roots of hope by connecting with God who is with us at all times.

-The Church of England’s Lent theme for 2025 is Living Hope.
+The Church of England’s Lent theme for 2026 is Draw Near: Life-giving habits for Lent.

 Acts of Love and Compassion